SketchiSansTalent/ClickHold/README.md

 ## Executable Version

-An executable version of the application is available in the `exe_app` directory.
+An executable version of the application is available in the RELEASE section on the right of the repository.
 Run `ClickHold.exe` to use the application without Python installed.